ajoub/debian-ssh/README.md

 debian-ssh
 ==========

-Simple Debian/Ubuntu Docker images with SSH access and a regular user with `sudo` rights and VNC.
+Simple Debian/Ubuntu Docker image with VNC and with a non-root user with SSH access and `sudo` rights.

 # Using